Visual Communication

 6. Digital and Interactive Media

-• Infographics in Healthcare: Hospitals often use infographics to explain complex medical procedures or treatments to patients.
-These visuals make it easier for patients to understand their health conditions and treatment options.
+• Infographics in Healthcare: Hospitals use visuals to explain medical procedures, making it easier for patients to understand treatments.